CW (Content Warning): Rape, Abuse, Violence, and Pedophilia are all featured in Promising Young Woman and discussed here. Viewer discretion advised.

 “Sometimes Gentlemen Are the Worst.”

 The film focuses on Cassie (or Cassandra), a young woman still dealing with the tragic death of her best friend Nina.
-It is eventually revealed that Nina was raped during a party at college and was bullied into dropping her case, after which she and Cassie dropped out.
+It is eventually revealed that Nina was raped during a party at college and was bullied into dropping her case, after which she and Cassie dropped out, while her rapist went on to graduate and lead a successful life.
 These events led to Nina’s suicide, and Cassie’s need for revenge and closure.
 Cassie goes out every night to test the same excuses people used against Nina.
 She pretends to be too drunk to walk, waits for some ‘nice guy’ to help her, and then keeps a tally of the ones who try to assault her.
 We don’t see what happens to these men after Cassie reveals that she is not drunk.
 They don’t really matter, so the film only spends a short time with each.
 Cassie keeps her tally and list of names in a small notebook, wrapped in a scrunchy which once belonged to Nina.
-She avoids actual relationships as her experience with Nina has completely shifted her perspective, and she can no longer see healthy partnership.
+She avoids actual relationships as her experience with Nina has completely shifted her perspective, and she can no longer see healthy partnerships.
 How could one trust a ‘nice guy’ after witnessing just how many use this term to do horrible things?

 Cassie can see the truth which no one wants to talk about, the sexist politics governing everything, and how it categorizes and abuses women.
 Being so hyper-aware is irreversible and isolating, and Cassie essentially pushes everyone aside to confront would-be rapists about their behaviour.
 Does her confrontation stop them from attacking other people?
 Maybe.
 Maybe she just needs to know.